manishdhakal/manishdhakal.github.io_old/_pages/about.md

 During my undergraduate studies, our academic team worked on capstone project of automatic speech recognition for the <b> low-resourced Nepali Language </b> which was later presented at an IEEE conference.

 I'm currently looking for new ML/AI research opportunities.
 My desire to contribute to these sectors and investigate cutting-edge solutions is motivated by a sincere curiosity.
-I'm looking forward to relevant <b> Ph.D. programs</b> to further my education and give back to the ML/AI community.
+I'm looking forward to pursuing relevant <b> graduate programs</b> to further my education and give back to the ML/AI community.